Togo We Go: How This African American Adjusted To Life in West Africa

 Can you share a few details on the cost of living in Togo?

 The cost of living is considerably inexpensive.
 A two-bedroom apartment is about $250 USD per month depending on the neighborhood.
 Food is very inexpensive if you shop in the street markets.
 Going to the indoor supermarkets is about triple of what it costs otherwise.
-Restaurants or cafe-restos have hearty meals costing under $8 USD.
-Eating at the upscale restaurants where most expats hang out can set you back $15 to $25 USD per person.
+Restaurants or cafe-restos sell hearty meals for under $8.
+Eating at the upscale restaurants where most expats hang out can set you back $15 to $25 per person.

 Did you always dream of living abroad?